jototland/stackedit_workspace/statistikknotater/bayesian.md

 {\iiint p(\textrm{data}|\alpha,\mu, \sigma^2)p(\alpha|\sigma^2)p(\mu,\sigma^2|H_2)d\mu\,d\sigma^2d\alpha} \\
 \end{aligned}$$

-Because we use a Cauchy prior, this can only be solved numerically.
+Because we use a Cauchy prior, there is no non-numerical solution for the Bayes factor, but mcmc will easily find a solution.

 ##  Examples using `bayes_inference()` from `statsr`